 Emergency Loan

-If all else fails, taking out an emergency personal loan may be better than defaulting on debt or accruing late-payment fees.
+If all else fails, taking out an emergency loan may be better than defaulting on debt or accruing late-payment fees.
 If you need funds fast, you may be able to get a personal loan to cover short-term debt, and then repay the loan (with interest) in monthly installments.

 Step 3: Assess Your Situation and Recover